-Caption: A slice of the Laniakea Supercluster in the supergalactic equatorial plane -- an imaginary plane containing many of the most massive clusters in this structure.
+Laniakea (image) National Radio Astronomy Observatory Caption A slice of the Laniakea Supercluster in the supergalactic equatorial plane -- an imaginary plane containing many of the most massive clusters in this structure.
 The colors represent density within this slice, with red for high densities and blue for voids -- areas with relatively little matter.
 Individual galaxies are shown as white dots.
 Velocity flow streams within the region gravitationally dominated by Laniakea are shown in white, while dark blue flow lines are away from the Laniakea local basin of attraction.
 The orange contour encloses the outer limits of these streams, a diameter of about 160 Mpc.
 This region contains the mass of about 100 million billion suns.
 Credit Credit: SDvision interactive visualization software by DP at CEA/Saclay, France.
 Usage Restrictions None Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.